 Bidirectional exchange – To promote interdisciplinary and cross-cultural exchange.

-Research Support – To support and publicize the research and fieldwork of CUMC students and faculty in global surgery topics, which may include:
+Research – To encourage the research and fieldwork of CUMC students and faculty in global surgery topics, which may include:

 - General, Trauma and Emergency Surgery